obiterocelot/SchoolDocs-assessment/frontEnd/README.md

 - Reused code

 ## Connecting to the Backend

-This frontend is configured to proxy requests to the backend server running on `http://localhost:7777` or any customer port.
+This frontend is configured to proxy requests to the backend server running on [http://localhost:7777](http://localhost:7777) or any custom port used in the backend.
 Ensure that the backend server is running before starting the frontend application.

 Good luck with your assessment, and we look forward to reviewing your work!